-Turf wars between major Mexican drug cartels vying for control of lucrative trade routes to U.S. as well Mexican narcotic retail markets have sparked a wave of drug-related violence in some areas of Mexico and, during flare-ups, this creates a flow of dramatic news headlines.
-This type of violence tends to be concentrated in specific areas while some regions remain virtually unaffected.
+Turf wars between major Mexican drug cartels vying for control of trade routes to U.S. as well Mexican narcotic retail markets can spark waves of drug-related violence in some areas of Mexico and, during flare-ups, this creates a flow of dramatic news headlines.
+This type of violence tends to be concentrated in specific areas while other regions remain virtually unaffected.

-Government consulates are advising travelers to exercise caution when traveling in northern states of Baja California, Chihuahua, Sinaloa, Sonora, Coahuila, Nuevo León, Tamaulipas, Tampico, Durango, Zacatecas as well as the states of Michoacán and Guerrero further south where drug violence continues to be prevalent.
+Government consulates are advising travelers to exercise caution when traveling in northern states of Baja California, Chihuahua, Sinaloa, Sonora, Coahuila, Nuevo León, Tamaulipas, Tampico, Durango, Zacatecas where drug-related flare-ups continue to be prevalent on occasions.

-It’s worth noting that popular tourist centers in affected states are usually safe to visit: for examples, Mazatlán in the state of Sinaloa; Morelia, Patzcuaro and the Monarch Butterfly sactuaries in the state of Michoacan; and Taxco, Acapulco and Ixtapa-Zihuatanejo in the state of Guerrero.
+It’s worth noting that popular tourist centers in affected states are usually safe to visit: for examples, Mazatlán in the state of Sinaloa; Morelia, Patzcuaro and the Monarch Butterfly sanctuaries in the state of Michoacán; and Taxco, Acapulco and Ixtapa-Zihuatanejo in the state of Guerrero.

 Visitors to Mexico

-Mexico continues to set records for foreign tourists and the US-Mexico border is the world’s busiest and most transited land border in the world.
+Mexico continues to be one of the most visited countries in the world and the US-Mexico border is the world’s busiest and most transited land border in the world.

-The majority of visits to Mexico pass-by trouble-free and the violence brought about by the ongoing drug-cartels has left tourists, foreign business visitors and foreign residents largely unaffected.
+The majority of visits to Mexico pass-by trouble-free and the violence brought about by the ongoing drug cartel activity has left tourists, foreign business visitors and foreign residents mostly unaffected.

 Violent crime in Mexico

-Violent crime committed against visitors is rare in Mexico.
+Violent crime committed against visitors and foreign residents is rare in Mexico.
 Petty crime, e.g. pick-pocketing and bag grabbing, can be an issue in some areas; see section below on Petty Crime in Mexico for details.
 Common sense and being alert to your surroundings will minimize any risks.

-Notwithstanding the media headlines which sometimes have a tendency to portray Mexico in a less-than-ideal light, published statistics and shared experiences from expats and visitors demonstrate that most of Mexico remains a relatively safe place for tourists, visitors, business travelers, and foreign residents.
+Notwithstanding the media headlines which sometimes have a tendency to portray Mexico in a less-than-ideal light, published statistics and shared experiences from foreign residents and visitors demonstrate that most of Mexico remains a relatively safe place for tourists, visitors, business travelers, and foreign residents.

 The drug-related violence that began a few years ago continues to attract news headlines nationally and internationally during event flare-ups.

-It is estimated that 9 out of every 10 homicides committed in Mexico at present comprise of gang members fighting each other in the violent drug-turf disputes taking place.
+It is estimated that 9 out of every 10 homicides committed in Mexico comprise of gang members fighting each other in the violent drug-turf disputes taking place.

 Most of the violence currently happening in Mexico is concentrated in small areas of the country.
 Although news stories have a tendency to present drug-violence as a “Mexico wide” issue, studies have shown that the majority of homicides take place in a small fraction of the country’s 2,438 municipalities.

-Of late, the drug-related violence flare-ups have been most prominent in the states of Chihuahua, Sinaloa, Sonora, Coahuila, Nuevo Leon, Tamaulipas, Durango, Baja California, Zacatecas in the north of the country and in Michoacán and Guerrero in the south.
+Of late, waves of drug-related violence flare-ups have been in the states of Chihuahua, Sinaloa, Sonora, Coahuila, Nuevo Leon, Tamaulipas, Durango, Baja California, Zacatecas in the north of the country.
 Not all areas in all these states are affected and popular tourist places are generally safe to visit, but caution should be exercised on your travels in these states to minimize any risks.